A2Amir/Introduction-to-ROS--Robot-Operating-System/README.md

 # 9. Source the ROS Environment

-Before we begin using ROS in a terminal, we must first ensure that all of the environment variables are present.
+Before I begin using ROS in a terminal, I must first ensure that all of the environment variables are present.
 To do this, we must source the setup script provided by ROS:

     source  /opt/ros/kinetic/setup.bash